Novus Spring 2025 Contributors

 Kimberly Madura is a writer, essayist, and social worker.
 Originally from Indiana, she currently writes from a cabin in the woods of Vermont.

 Gordon W. Mennenga grew up in a small Iowa town and has worked as a field hand, a truck driver, a wedding singer, a high school English teacher, and a college professor of creative writing and film studies.
 Publications include work in Jabberwock Literary Review, North American Review, South 85, Epoch, and Hamilton Stone Review.
 He made his first appearance on Spotify last year.
-Gordon’s work has been featured on National Publish Radio and produced by the Riverside Theatre Company.
+Gordon’s work has been featured on National Public Radio and produced by the Riverside Theatre Company.

 N